 Accessing the ports to add more cork to your ZipFits can feel like fishing at times, but if you use some needle nose pliers or a tweezer, we assure you it is very simple.
 Be careful not to pull hard on these ports, as you could rip them.
 When adding more cork, ensure that you have both sides of the sleeve separated and that the plunger is sliding into the sleeve, not behind or in front of it.
 Start with just 1/4 or 1/2 of a tube to gauge how that feels and then add more as necessary.
 It is unlikely that you will add too much cork, but if you have added more than 5 tubes to a single liner, be careful.
 Everything has a failure envelope and you could overfill the cork pouch.
 This is not covered under warranty and is not the easiest fix.

 Laces and power straps

 Oftentimes, the laces and power straps are the first thing to wear down on a pair of ZipFits.
-No worries, we sell replacement power straps on our site and if you reach out to us, we can mail you some laces as well.
+No worries, we sell replacement power straps and laces on our site.
 For skiers that tighten their laces super tight, occasionally the metal eyelet over the forefoot can get pulled out of its proper position.
 This is a simple fix, just poke it back into place with a pair of pliers, a small dab of glue will help keep it in place going forward.
 Additionally, you may consider adding a little bit of cork to the tongue pocket so that there is slightly more volume in that part of the liner if your foot and boot can accommodate it.

 Washing your ZipFits